 2.1.
 Plant material

-The material consists of local cherry tomatoes (Solanum lycopersicum L.) that were harvested at different ripening stage (green, yellow, orange and red) at the same time.
+The material consists of local cherry tomatoes (Solanum lycopersicum L.) that were harvested at different ripening stage (green, yellow, orange, and red) at the same time.
 The fruits were picked in N'Gattakro, near Yamoussoukro in central Côte d'Ivoire, between 2024 and 2025.
 These traditional small tomatoes vary in diameter from 1 to 4 cm (Fig.1).